 Purpose of Goal in Relation to the Risk Area: Graves County, the City of Mayfield, the City of Wingo, and representatives of various groups and organizations represented the county and participated in the JPHMC and the development of the regional portion of the plan.
 Because a regional authority does not exist, the realization of the goals and objectives of the JPHMC Multi-Jurisdictional Plan depends on the support and cooperation of Graves County, City of Mayfield, and the City of Wingo.
-This is especially true in that; the regional goals and objectives affect all jurisdictions in the Purchase Region, damage to or destruction of the regional critical facilities identified in the plan affect all jurisdictions in the region, the strategies and mitigation projects that will evolve from these goals require the participation of all the jurisdictions in the region and the City of Wingo will require the cooperation and assistance of other jurisdictions, both neighboring and region wide, and the assistance of regional organizations such as the PADD, the Kentucky State Police, KYTC District One, Purchase District Health Department to help plan, fund and implement Hazard Mitigation projects.
+This is especially true in that; the regional goals and objectives affect all jurisdictions in the Purchase Region, damage to or destruction of the regional critical facilities identified in the plan affect all jurisdictions in the region, the strategies and mitigation projects that will evolve from these goals require the participation of all the jurisdictions in the region and the results will benefit all the participants.
+In the same vein Graves County, City of Mayfield, and the City of Wingo will require the cooperation and assistance of other jurisdictions, both neighboring and region wide, and the assistance of regional organizations such as the PADD, the Kentucky State Police, KYTC District One, Purchase District Health Department to help plan, fund and implement Hazard Mitigation projects.